nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server.md

 {{#> panel type='secondary' match_height='true'}}
 ### Administration

-Discover some configuration that we recommend to do, especially for advanced testing or before going into production.
+Learn about many of the configurations that we recommend, especially for advanced testing or before going into production.

 [More&nbsp;<i class="fa fa-long-arrow-right" aria-hidden="true"></i>]({{page page='administration'}})
 {{/panel}}